About We Are Stronger Charity

 The charity role model module: inspired by the founder’s life, the role model is an essential element of our methodology used to develop resilience, build strength and drive empowerment.

 Filling the gap: the charity wants to raise awareness and intervene to prevent bullying on school transportation.
 Research shows that this is a place where a high incidence of bullying commonly occurs

 Our studies and findings provide reasonable ground to believe this phenomenon can be reduced.

 We strive to allow new generations to live the life they deserve.

-Our operating model maximise the number of volunteers over paid staff in order to allocate more funds as possible to the actual cause.
+Our operating model maximises the number of volunteers overpaid staff in order to allocate more funds as possible to the actual cause.

 About the Founder and Chair Olga Venosa

 Olga is a financial professional with southern Italian background; she lived in 6 different countries from her twenties and now based in London.
 She is a child abuse , bullying and eating disorder survivor.
 She was able to completely reprogram her brain and able to live a lovely life; her passion for neuroscience and dancing practise helped her to succeed in completely removing any traumatic trigger, depression and anxiety.